 The mineralization strikes northeast and dips approximately 50 degrees to the southeast and lodes have steep to vertical plunges.
 Secondary zones of mineralization have been intersected in the hangingwall and footwall including 1.39 m @ 40.52 g/t Au (news release December 4, 2015), adding to the potential for further discoveries for the Crestaurum area.
 The mineralized zones remain open in all directions and down dip.

 Initial exploration occurred in the summer of 2013 with mapping and sampling and surveying of historical drill collars.
 Core from 74 historical holes was re-logged and sampled in the fall of 2013.

 Drilling began in the winter of 2014, with additional campaigns in the summer of 2014 and during the winter and summer campaigns in 2015.

 TerraX has drilled a total of 86 holes totaling 18,417 meters, and Crestaurum now has 273 drill holes intersecting the mineralized zone.
 TerraX drilling includes high grade intersections up to 2.85 m @ 33.60 g/t Au (news release September 15, 2014).

 The positive results at Crestaurum show good continuity of high grade lodes that remain open along strike and down dip.
 Continued drilling on down dip and strike extensions of the main shear will increase the size of potential mineral resources on the Crestaurum structure.
-In addition.
-TerraX will continue to investigate the mineralization on the hangingwall structures and Crestaurum North Shear 17 to extend the footprint of this high grade priority target.
+In addition, TerraX will continue to investigate the mineralization on the hangingwall structures and Crestaurum North Shear 17 to extend the footprint of this high grade priority target.